Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `session_cookie_http_only` (Boolean) Forbids JavaScript from accessing the cookie, for example, through the `Document.cookie` property.
 Default: true
 - `session_cookie_name` (String) The session cookie name.
 Default: "session"
 - `session_cookie_path` (String) The session cookie Path flag.
 Default: "/"
-- `session_cookie_same_site` (String) Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks.
-Default: "Lax"; must be one of ["Default", "Lax", "None", "Strict"]
+- `session_cookie_same_site` (String) Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks. possible known values include one of ["Default", "Lax", "None", "Strict"]; Default: "Lax"
 - `session_cookie_secure` (Boolean) Cookie is only sent to the server when a request is made with the https: scheme (except on localhost), and therefore is more resistant to man-in-the-middle attacks.
 - `session_enforce_same_subject` (Boolean) When set to `true`, audiences are forced to share the same subject.
 Default: false
 - `session_hash_storage_key` (Boolean) When set to `true`, the storage key (session ID) is hashed for extra security.
 Hashing the storage key means it is impossible to decrypt data from the storage without a cookie.
 Default: false